thenumbernine/symmath-lua/README.md

 - integrals.  symbolic, numeric explicit, then eventually get to numeric implicit (this involves derivatives based on both the dependent and the state variable)

-- functions that lua has that I don't: abs, ceil, floor, deg, rad, fmod, frexp, log10, min, max
+- functions that lua has that I don't: ceil, floor, deg, rad, fmod, frexp, log10, min, max

 - support for numbers rather than only Constant

-- integrate with lua-parser to decompile lua code -> ast -> symmath, perform symbolic differentiation on it, then recompile it ... i.e. `f = [[function(x) return x^2 end]] g = symmath:luaDiff(f, 'x') <=> g = [[function(x) return 2*x end]]`
+- combine symmath with the lua-parser to decompile lua code -> ast -> symmath, perform symbolic differentiation on it, then recompile it ... i.e. `f = [[function(x) return x^2 end]] g = symmath:luaDiff(f, 'x') <=> g = [[function(x) return 2*x end]]`

 - subindexes, so you can store a tensor of tensors: g_ab = Tensor('_ab', {-alpha^2+beta^2, beta_j}, {beta_i, gamma_ij})